Meet the WRDE Team

 Abbey looks forward to bringing you the local news every morning as WRDE's morning anchor.
 You can catch her Monday through Friday from 6:30 a.m. - 10 a.m., during the Dan Gaffney show and the 'Today' show.

 Prior to WRDE, Abbey worked as a multimedia journalist for HOMTV in Okemos, Mich.
 She also worked as a development/event coordinator for Whaley Children's Center, a non-profit organization in Flint serving abused and neglected children.
-When she's not tracking down lead news stories, you can find her exploring the East Coast, hanging out in Baltimore, trying out different restaurants or relaxing at a local Starbucks.
+When she's not tracking down lead news stories, you can find her at the beach or at Starbucks.

-Do you have an interesting pet or story idea?
+Do you have an interesting story idea?
 Abbey would love to hear from you!
 Send her your idea or simply say "hello" at email@example.com.
 Follow her on Facebook @AbbeySmithReports or Twitter @abbeysmithTV.

 A.J.
 Clemente grew up in the Bronx, New York before moving to Newark, Delaware where he attended Newark High School.
 His superlative in high school was "most likely to get on ESPN".